cloud-66-internal/help.cloud66.com/_alterant/examples.md

 This modifier reads the name of the namespace and adds a new deployment to the output that was not there before.
 In other words, instead of modifying the object that's being processed, it adds a sibling node to the parent of that object.
 To access the parent for `$` we can use `$$`.

 These are just some simple examples of what you can do with Alterant.
-You can read about the [helper functions](/alterant/helpers.html), [extending Alterant](/alterant/extending-alterant.html) and the [Alterant CLI](/alterant/alterant-cli.html).
+You can read about the [helper functions](/alterant/helpers.html) and the [Alterant CLI](/alterant/alterant-cli.html).